 a.
 2.5 percent or more if the epipedon has a color value, moist, of 4 or 5; or b.
-0.6 percent more (absolute) than that of the C horizon (if one occurs) if the mollic epipedon has a color value less than 1 Munsell unit lower or chroma less than 2 units lower (both moist and dry) than the C horizon; or c.
+0.6 percent more (absolute) than that of the C horizon (if one occurs) if the mollic epipedon has a color value less than 1 unit lower or chroma less than 2 units lower (both moist and dry) than the C horizon; or c.
 0.6 percent or more and the epipedon does not meet the qualifications in 4-a or 4-b above; and - 5.
 The minimum thickness of the epipedon is as follows: - a.
 25 cm if:

-(1) The texture of the epipedon is loamy fine sand or coarser throughout; or (2) There are no underlying diagnostic horizons (defined below), and the organic-carbon content of the underlying materials decreases irregularly with increasing depth; or (3) Both of the following are 75 cm or more below the mineral soil surface: (a) The lower boundary of the deepest of any argillic, cambic, natric, oxic, or spodic horizon (defined below); and (b) The upper boundary of the shallowest of any calcic horizon, petrocalcic horizon, duripan, fragipan, or identifiable secondary carbonates; or b.
-10 cm if the epipedon is finer than loamy fine sand (when mixed) and is directly above a densic, lithic, or paralithic contact, a petrocalcic horizon, or a duripan; or c.
-18 to 25 cm and the thickness is one-third or more of the total thickness between the mineral soil surface and: (1) The upper boundary of the shallowest of any identifiable secondary carbonates, a calcic horizon, a petrocalcic horizon, a duripan, or a fragipan; or (2) The lower boundary of the deepest of any argillic, cambic, natric, oxic, or spodic horizon; or - d.
+(1) The texture class of the epipedon is loamy fine sand or coarser throughout; or (2) There are no underlying diagnostic horizons (defined below), and the organic-carbon content of the underlying materials decreases irregularly with increasing depth; or (3) Any of the following, if present, are 75 cm or more below the mineral soil surface: (a) The upper boundary of the shallowest of any identifiable secondary carbonates or a calcic horizon, petrocalcic horizon, duripan, or fragipan (defined below); and/or (b) The lower boundary of the deepest of an argillic, cambic, natric, oxic, or spodic horizon; or b.
+10 cm if the epipedon has a texture class finer than loamy fine sand (when mixed) and it is directly above a densic, lithic, or paralithic contact, a petrocalcic horizon, or a duripan; or c.
+18 to 25 cm and the thickness is one-third or more of the total thickness between the mineral soil surface and: (1) The upper boundary of the shallowest of any identifiable secondary carbonates or a calcic horizon, petrocalcic horizon, duripan, or fragipan; and/or (2) The lower boundary of the deepest of an argillic, cambic, natric, oxic, or spodic horizon; or - d.
 18 cm if none of the above conditions apply. - 6.
 One or both of the following: